 He said the positive findings were three times the state average and placed Pittsfield among cities considered in a "high risk" zone on a state Department of Public Health map -- the only community so designated in Berkshire County.
 That was in part because there was one human case of West Nile here, Horton said.

-In the Berkshire communities involved in the mosquito program, there was only one insect test in 2011 that was positive for West Nile virus, in
+In the Berkshire communities involved in the mosquito program, there was only one insect test in 2011 that was positive for West Nile virus, in Sheffield, and none for EEE.

 In most human cases of West Nile, people won't even know they have it.
 About 1 in 5 will have headaches, fever, body aches and vomiting, while about 1 percent of all infected patients could develop a severe illness.
 There were 30 confirmed cases in Massachusetts last year.
 EEE is rare, but causes a headache, stiff neck, and lethargy, or death in about half of all or cases.
 Only about 100 cases of EEE have been confirmed in Massachusetts since 1938, seven of which were confirmed in 2012.